DataLunatic69/DataLunatic69/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Aman 👋

 ## About Me

 I'm a passionate developer who loves building innovative solutions and learning new technologies.
 I enjoy working on projects that make a difference and collaborating with other developers.

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on Decentralized Healthcare Project
-- 🌱 I'm currently learning [Technologies You're Learning]
+- 🌱 I'm currently learning Devops and System Design
-- 💬 Ask me about [Your Expertise Areas]
+- 💬 Ask me about Multi Agent systems
-- 📫 How to reach me: [your.email@example.com]
+- 📫 How to reach me: amansingh2002.ap@gmail.com
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact: I write thriller stories

 ## Tech Stack